SondagesPro/LS-sendMailAjax/README.md

 You can set the parameters for reminders, if you update this parameters, remind to save survey settings.

+With LimeSurvey version lesser than 2.65.2, you can use [legacy](https://gitlab.com/SondagesPro/mailing/sendMailAjax/tree/legacy) branch.

 ## Installation

 ### Via GIT